Problem of two emperors: Byzantine–Bulgarian dispute

-The dispute was also momentarily revived by the rulers of Serbia in 1346 with Stefan Dušan's coronation as Emperor of the Serbs and Romans.
+The dispute was also momentarily revived by the rulers of Serbia in 1346 with Stefan Dušan's coronation as Emperor of the Serbs and Romans during the Second Palaiologan Civil War.
 The same year, the an independent Patriarchate was established leading to a schism with Constantinople, which lasted until 1375.
 Following his death, the Serbian Empire was divided between his son Stefan Uroš V and his half-brother Simeon Uroš who established a rival empire in Epirus and Thessaly.
 By 1371, the empire disintegrated into small states and the Serbian rulers gave the title up.
 After Ivan Asen II's death in 1241, the Bulgarian Empire began to decline.
 In the 1370s, tsar Ivan Shishman of Bulgaria who resided in Tarnovo became an Ottoman vassal and in 1393, his realm fell into direct Ottoman control.
 Another rump state nicknamed the Tsardom of Vidin was created in the 1360s to avoid a succession crisis.
 It was ruled by Ivan Sratsimir of Bulgaria, a half-brother of Ivan Shishman.
 Vidin split from the Tarnovo Patriarchate and returned to the Patriarchate of Constantinople.
 This tsardom was conquered by the Ottomans in 1396.